CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 </td>
 <td width="55%">

-Eelgrass ecosystems accumulate carbon based on two principles:
+Eelgrass ecosystems can accumulate carbon derived from two places:

 1. **Autochthonous** — the accumulation of plant material growing within the ecosystem, deposited over time.
 2. **Allochthonous** — the accumulation of sediment and plant material transported into the ecosystem from surrounding environments.